Atlus501/GhostJobDetection/README.md

 ### Component Analysis

-This project utilizes a variety of external services: pinecone, mongodb, GLM 4.7 flash, and mlflow.
+This project utilizes a variety of external services.
 * pinecone -- a very robust vector database that is perfect for storing job searches for semantic matching.
-The idea is that pinecone will store the evaluations of the LLM so that
+* mongodb -- a good database to serve as my data lake/warehouse when retraining my GradientBoostedTree model.
+* glm 4.7 flash -- an open source LLM that is good enough at text analysis.
+Not to mention, very resource efficient (as the api is free).
+* mlflow -- mlops gold standard, used to monitor model metrics and versions.